mneiferbag/dotnet-examples/README.md

 Use `Invoke-WebRequest` cmdlet from module Microsoft.PowerShell.Utility to get content from a web page on the internet.
 Like `curl` or `wget` on Linux.

+dotnet-format is a code formatter for dotnet that applies style preferences to a project or solution.
+Preferences will be read from an .editorconfig file, if present, otherwise a default set of preferences will be used. dotnet-format is now part of the .NET 6 SDK.

 ## Links

 - [.NET Conf](https://www.dotnetconf.net/ ".NET Conf")